MorelAntoine/Unity-Character-Mechanism/Normal/README.md

 ## Why use it

-The Normal Character Mechanism is advised to be used when you have multiple character mechanism that use the same condition, state or transition ; or when you have more than four action states.
+The Normal Character Mechanism is advised to be used when you have multiple duplicated conditions, states, transitions or systems ; or when you have more than four action states.

 Example can be founded in the Example/ folder and screenshots in the Screenshot/ folder.